 Colt responded to Smith & Wesson’s 1935 introduction of the Registered Magnum by chambering it in its largest revolver, the New Service, available from 1898 to 1940 in calibers ranging from .38 to .476.
 Their only other Magnum prewar offering comprised 628 of its Single Action Army revolvers fitted with specially hardened cylinders.
 Colt’ next .357 Magnum revolver appeared in 1953 as the double action Model 357, the premium counterpart of its .41 caliber E-frame Trooper.
 Two years later Colt extended its range with the top of the line .357 Magnum I-frame Python.
 Dimensionally similar to the E-frame that had the firing pin pivoting on the hammer nose, the I-frame differed only by having a floating firing pin installed in the frame.
 While Colt’s .41 caliber E- and I-frames lived up to their reputation by withstanding the pounding of Magnum ammo that stretched Smith & Wesson’s .38 caliber K-frames in short order, their Schmidt-Galand V-spring lockwork required more frequent service intervals with heavier loads.
 Back in the day when police departments had full-time armorers capable of precise hand-fitting, this presented no special problems.
 But as these specialized skills became harder to acquire and practice, the practical advantages favored less maintenance-intensive designs.

-IIIWe come to consider a toolmaker founded in 1919 in Mulhouse under the name Manufacture de machines du Haut-Rhin, abbreviated as Manurhin.
-In the wake of World War II, Manurhin started making small arms, beginning with licensed copies of Walther pistols.
-Initially, the the Walther plant was located Zella-Mehlis in Thuringia, Germany.
+Manufacture de machines du Haut-Rhin originally specialized in making machines for food processing and jewellery.
+Starting in 1922, its product line was branded as Manurhin, and extended to military production of small caliber ammunition and ammunition manufacturing machines.
+In 1936 Manurhin launched a new plant for production of medium caliber ammunition in Cusset near Vichy.
+In 1940 Germany occupied and annexed the two Alsatian departments of Bas-Rhin and Haut-Rhin.
+Following the return of Alsace to France in May 1945, Manurhin started making small arms, beginning with licensed copies of Walther pistols.
+Initially, the Walther plant was located in Zella-Mehlis in Thuringia, Germany.
 As a result of Russian occupation of East Germany, Walther relocated to Ulm in Baden-Württemberg.
-While firearm manufacture was forbidden by the Allied powers, in 1952 Walther licensed the production of its rimfire Olympia target pistols to Hämmerli in Switzerland, and that of its PP, PPK, and P38 series pistols to Manurhin.
+While firearm manufacture was forbidden by the Allied powers, starting in 1952 Walther licensed the production of its rimfire Olympia target pistols to Hämmerli in Switzerland, that of its Model 2 bolt action and semiautomatic carbine to Beretta in Italy, and that of its PP, PPK, and P38 series pistols to Manurhin in France.
 In 1955 the ban on firearm manufacture expired and handgun production resumed at the Walther plant in Ulm, though early models utilised many parts manufactured by Manurhin.
 Manurhin produced the Walther designs from 1952 until 1986, when full manufacture and production of the PP and the PPK resumed in Ulm, to continue until 1999.
 Between 1978 and 1988, Manurhin also manufactured under license by the Swiss company Schweizerische Industrie Gesellschaft the assault rifles SIG 540/542/543.
 After 1989, the corporate mission of Manurhin gradually shifted away from small arms manufacture to focus on the design and manufacture of machinery for production of military munitions in small and medium calibers.
 Its swan song, the MR93 revolver, invented by Alain Lechelle and protected by U.S. Patent number 4897950 and U.S. Patent number D316442, and known to the general public mainly through a guest appearance in a Dan Brown potboiler, along with its restyled and updated descendant, the MR96, were distinguished by automated manufacturing techniques that assembled them within four hours of the arrival of an order, out of part stock machined to extremely tight tolerances maintained within 1⁄100 of a millimeter, and with minimal manual adjustment.
 Regrettably, these remarkable sixguns failed commercially as a result of constabulary sidearm fashions worldwide shifting to autopistols.
 This failure caused Manurhin to withdraw entirely from small arms manufacture in 1998.
 Their designs and tooling were acquired by artisanal gunmaker, Manufacture d’armes de tir Chapuis, located in Saint-Bonnet-le-Château of the Loire department of France, where it continues to this day, albeit currently limited to the subject of this study, the legendary MR73.

 In the early Seventies, the French constabulary faced an extraordinary criminal threat.
 The country remained awash in weapons left over from its occupation in WWII.
 Le milieu, the thoroughly updated twentieth century successor of the swell criminal mob (la haute pègre) originally mythologized by Balzac in La Comedie humaine, did not hesitate to employ military grade firearms in bank robberies.
 The gang of the Lyonnais employed an enviable array of handguns, submachine guns, and assault rifles to great effect in over 35 daring robberies that netted up to twelve million francs apiece between 1967 and 1977.
 As a result, French police agencies gradually accepted the idea of arming their personnel, traditionally equipped with blowback autopistols chambered in .32 ACP, with locked breech autopistols and heavy duty revolvers chambered in 9mm Para and .357 Magnum.
 American-style handgun shooting reached Europe in the 1962, with Raymond Sasia, a judo instructor employed as a bodyguard by Charles de Gaulle, who was sent to study the shooting techniques of the FBI Academy in Quantico, Virginia.
 He returned to France with an FBI certification and founded CNT, the National Center for Shooting Instruction of the National Police (le Centre National de Perfectionnement du Tir de la Police Nationale), a shooting school in Paris that taught range officers, French nationals at first, then foreigners.
 The latter, upon returning home, taught new range officers.
 Thus the method “Sasia” promulgated FBI’s revolver shooting techniques throughout the Western world.
 Meanwhile, CNT sought to develop and adopt a standard issue police sidearm.
 Sasia’s experience of training with the FBI dictated chambering the revolver in .357 Magnum.
 At first, Smith and Wesson developed at his behest and on his behalf, a special production run of its .357 Magnum Model 19 revolver, designated M19-3RS, equipped with a 3" barrel and fitted with fixed sights.